Thank you to Fissler for sponsoring this recipe that teaches you how to make the best homemade garlic mashed potatoes.

 How many potatoes per person for mashed potatoes?

-If you’re serving a large group of people and you want to know how to keep mashed potatoes warm, be sure to serve the mashed potatoes in a covered dish.
+If you’re serving a large group of people and you want to know how to keep mashed potatoes warm, be sure to serve them in a covered dish.
 You can also consider using a warming tray.

 What to do with leftover mashed potatoes?